portnov/batchd/README.md

 to run the rendering as a night job.
 Then you create the next scene and want it to be rendered next after the first.
 So you have a queue of batch jobs.

+batchd supports simple host management for several kinds of virtual hosts:

+* LibVirt-supported hypervisors (KVM, QEMU, Xen, Virtuozzo, VMWare ESX, LXC, BHyve and more);
+* Docker containers;
+* AWS EC2 instances.

+batchd can automatically start such hosts when there are jobs to be executed on them, and automatically stop hosts when there is no need for them.

 Architecture
 ------------
 The batchd suite consists of the following components: